GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

     === "Boss: 2x Alabaster Balewolfs"

-        - Warning!<span style="color: #FF0000">*</span> Unlike the 2nd run where you fought the wolves together you will have back-to-back fights against each one.
+        - Warning!<span style="color: #FF0000">*</span> Unlike the 2nd Run where you fought the wolves together you will have back-to-back fights against each one.
 You will have no opportunity to heal, restore MP/SP, or cleanse status ailments between fights.
         - Note that the B2F wolf (second fight) has permanent buffs that cannot be removed and can attack after every turn.
         - Boss fight details to be added.